This site contains no information about the edibility or toxicity of mushrooms.

-Cortinarius orellanus, also know as Fool's Webcap, is a medium-sized agaric with a tawny brown, blunt umbonate cap.
-The gills are coloured as the stem.
-Grows solitary or in scattered trooping groups, with broad-leaf trees.
-The mushroom is lethally poisonous.
+Cortinarius orellanus, also known as Fool's Webcap, is a medium-sized agaric with a tawny brown, blunt umbonate cap.
+The mushroom grows solitary or in scattered trooping groups, with broad-leaf trees.

 on the www.first-nature.com web site.